Coldcard/firmware/docs/limitations.md

   that to the user for approval.
 - during USB "show address" for multisig, we limit subkey paths to 16 levels deep (including master fingerprint)
+- max of 15 co-signers due to 520 byte script limitation in consensus layer with classic P2SH

 # SIGHASH types